Includes dogs, cats and birds

 Browse services for large animals >>

-physiology of excitable membranes, physiology of body fluids,
+membranes, physiology of body fluids, neurophysiology, and the

-physiology, cell signaling, cell cycle, body fluids, translocation
+cell cycle, body fluids, translocation of materials, membrane

 Veterinary Physiology and Pharmacology; approval of instructor.